2013 Tour de France, Stage 12 to Stage 21: Stage 13

 The 13th stage saw a big change in the general classification due to crosswinds leading to the formation of echelons.
-A 15-man group led by Alberto Contador's Team Saxo Bank, with the help of eventual stage winner Mark Cavendish's Omega Pharma–Quick-Step and Bauke Mollema's Belkin Pro Cycling used the crosswinds to make a gap with other General Classification riders 31 kilometers from the finish to form the echelons.
+A 15-man group led by Alberto Contador's Team Saxo Bank, with the help of eventual stage winner Mark Cavendish's Omega Pharma–Quick-Step and Bauke Mollema's Belkin Pro Cycling used the crosswinds to make a gap with other General Classification riders 31 kilometres from the finish to form the echelons.
 Then again This helped Contador gain 1'09" on – among others – Chris Froome, Nairo Quintana and Joaquim Rodríguez.
 The biggest victim however was the number 2 in the General Classification at that point: Alejandro Valverde.
 He lost 9'54" after having a puncture at a critical point in the race.
 The stage saw escapees Bauke Mollema move to second, Alberto Contador to third, Roman Kreuziger to fourth, Laurens ten Dam to fifth and Jakob Fuglsang to sixth in the General Classification.
 Chris Froome retained the yellow jersey, while Alejandro Valverde dropped to 16th.